tgrux/tgrux.github.io/presentations/ngConf-2018/notes/NG-Conf-Day-1-41818.md

 # SwitchMap

-Rather then using two “maps” for multiple observables, which would result in multiple subscriptions, switchMap will replace an existing observable with a new one. hotFrameworkTweets.pipe(
+Rather then using two "maps" for multiple observables, which would result in multiple subscriptions, switchMap will replace an existing observable with a new one. hotFrameworkTweets.pipe(

   map(frameworkTweet => getAgency(frameworkTweet) ),